DatGreekChick/personal/README.md

 ## Tech Stack

 - ⚛️ [React]/[React Refresh] (HMR) for speed, scalability, and simplicity
+- ️⚒️ [RTK Query] for cleaner Firebase queries and built-in caching
-- 🔥 [Firebase] for painless deployment and real-time data storage/display
+- 🔥 [Firebase] for painless deployment and realtime data storage/display
-- 💅🏾 [`styled-components`] for easy CSS stylin'
+- 💅🏾 [`styled-components`] for easy CSS styling
 - 📧 [EmailJS] for server-less contact form submissions direct to my inbox
-- 🕸 [Webpack] v5 for bundling all assets
+- 🕸 [Webpack] for bundling all assets
 - 🤖 [Babel] for backwards compatible compilation

 ### Frontend